FridtjofS/TrafficLightDetection/Visualization/Readme.md

 1. Launch the annotation tool by running the `VizPipeline.py` script.

 2. Upon starting the tool, the Input GUI will open.
-The user has the following options to customize the processing:
+The user has the following options to customize the process:
     - **Capture Live Video:** Choose to use camera input and specify the camera to be used.
     - **Load Video from file:** Coose to use a video from file and select the respective file from your directory.
     - **Show annotated frames:** Check this box if you want to display each processed file in realtime.